 Summarize this article:

 Negative rational numbers are less than zero.
-They can be written as a fraction where both the numerator and the denominator are integers, and the denominator is not zero.
+They can be written as a fraction.
+Both the numerator and denominator are integers.
+The denominator is not zero.
 Examples include -1/2, -3/4, or -7.

 Negative rational numbers include whole numbers, decimals, or fractions that have a negative sign (-) in front.
 Examples include -1/2, -4, and -3/5.

 A number line is an endless line that extends infinitely on both sides.
-It has 0 as its midpoint; numbers to the right of 0 are positive, and numbers to the left are negative.
-Like other numbers, negative rational numbers can also be represented on a number line.
-Let’s see how:
+It has 0 as its center point.
+Numbers to the right of 0 are positive.
+Numbers to the left are negative.
+Negative rational numbers can also be represented on a number line.
+Let’s see how.

 Example 1: Represent -3/4